'Because Pupil Voice Matters'

 Each class across the age ranges, starting from Reception through to Year 6, have two main representatives that have been elected by their peers.

-Each class also have 'Guest Councillors', who join our strong team each half term, to allow more children the opportunity to be involved.
+Each class also have 'Guest Councillors', who join our strong team each term, to allow more children the opportunity to be involved.

 The children are enthusiastic members and are keen to fulfil their role as a Councillor.